apify/apify-docs/sources/platform/actors/development/actor_definition/actor_json.md

 ## Reference

-> Note that actor `name`, `version`, `buildTag`, and `environmentVariables` are currently only used when you deploy your actor using [Apify CLI](/cli) and not when deployed, for example, via GitHub integration.
+> Note that Actor `name`, `version`, `buildTag`, and `environmentVariables` are currently only used when you deploy your Actor using [Apify CLI](/cli) and not when deployed, for example, via GitHub integration.
 There it serves for informative purposes only.
 This is suspected to change in the future.

 | Property               | Type     | Description |
 |------------------------| -------- |----------- |